JetBrains/kotlin-web-site/docs/reference/type-safe-builders.md

 }
 ```

-So basically, we just put a string inside a tag body, but there is this little "+" in front of it, so it is a function call that invokes a prefix "plus" operation.
+So basically, we just put a string inside a tag body, but there is this little `+` in front of it,
+so it is a function call that invokes a prefix `plus()` operation.
-That operation is actually defined by an extension function `plus` that is a member of the `TagWithText` abstract class (a parent of `Title`):
+That operation is actually defined by an extension function `plus()` that is a member of the `TagWithText` abstract class (a parent of `Title`):

 ``` kotlin
 fun String.plus() {